Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Data-driven discovery of the governing equations

-where the field $y$ is a perturbation from sole existence of the zonal flow.
-If we set $u_0=-1.0$ and omit the Jacobian and then, the equation becomes the ZK equation~\cite{Koike:2022gfq}.
-Introducing the constant current
+where the field \(u(x,y,t)\) is a perturbation from the sole existence of the zonal flow.
+If we set $u_0=-1.0$ and omit the Jacobian, the equation becomes the ZK equation~\cite{Koike:2022gfq}.
+Setting the constant current \(u_0\) in (\eqref{eta}) as

 we can write down \eqref{WYF} in terms of $u$ such as